You’d be hard-pressed to find many people who openly admit that they cry.

 Growing up in Western culture only reinforces the notion that it’s kind of not okay to be vulnerable about your emotions.

-We’re raised with these bizarre stereotypes and gender norms, which really only help to suppress the real soul energy inside a person that’s waiting to be tapped into.
+We’re raised with these bizarre stereotypes and gender norms, which only help to suppress the real soul energy inside a person that’s waiting to be tapped into.

 Men are taught to be “manly” (according to society’s definition), to be “masculine”, to be ________ (insert term here).